 Competencies are attached to units and must be delivered in those units.
-However, ongoing assessment of competencies can occur while the student is enrolled as an ACT Senior Secondary student.
+However, ongoing assessment of competencies can occur while the student is enrolled as an ACT Senior Secondary student

-In order to be deemed competent to industry standard, assessment must provide authentic, valid, sufficient and current evidence as indicated in the relevant Training Package.
+To be deemed competent to industry standard, assessment must provide authentic, valid, sufficient and current evidence as indicated in the relevant Training Package.